City of Golden Zoning Code Update

 • Improving Approvals: We're changing some of the steps for getting big projects approved, like Planned Unit Developments (PUDs).

-• Making Things Clear: We're turning the rules about how land can be used into a simple table, so it's easier to understand.
+• Making Things Clear: We're tuning the rules about how land can be used into a simple table, so it's easier to understand.

-• Listening to You: We're adding or changing rules based on what the community wants and needs.
+• Listening to You: We're adding or changing rules based on what the community wants and needs, this includes expanding the mailed notice area.

 • Align the use table with parking standards.